Gestational trophoblastic disease: Differential diagnosis

 Both are composed of intermediate trophoblast, but their morphological features and clinical presentation can differ significantly.

 Exaggerated placental site is a benign, non cancerous lesion with an increased number of implantation site intermediate trophoblastic cells that infiltrate the endometrium and the underlying myometrium.
 An exaggerated placental site may occur with normal pregnancy, or after an abortion.
 No specific treatment or follow up is necessary.

 Placental site nodules are lesions of chorionic type intermediate trophoblast, usually small.
-40 to 50% of placental site nodules are found in the cervix.
+40–50% of placental site nodules are found in the cervix.
 They almost always are incidental findings after a surgical procedure.
 No specific treatment or follow up is necessary.